iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.8.7-0.9.0.md

 Please follow below tutorial to upgrade iRedAPD to the latest stable release:
 [Upgrade iRedAPD to the latest stable release](./upgrade.iredapd.html)

-Important notes:
+!!! note "Important Notes"

     * in iRedMail-0.9.0 and future iRedMail releases, we will use white/blacklists stored in Amavisd database in Amavisd (after-queue) and iRedAPD (before-queue), so you must enable iRedAPD plugin `amavisd_wblist`.
     * it's strongly recommended to enable plugin `reject_null_sender` (as first plugin listed in iRedAPD parameter `plugins =`) to prevent spam.

 iRedAPD-1.4.4 fixes several issues and brings some new features: